NikoSmo/100-days-of-code/log.md

 Learned that running courses doesn't technically count as coding during this challenge.
 Will keep that in mind from now on!

 **Link to work:** my own repo on the reddit-chatbot :)

+### Day 2: December 17, 2017

+**Today's Progress**: Mostly Learning about Machine Learning Concepts and applications in Python.
+This includes Concepts such as the general structure of a Feed Forward Neural Network

+Loss Functions such as : Binary Cross Entropy, Cross Entropy, RMSE (Root Mean Squared Error)

+Activation Functions such as: Linear, Sigmoid, RELU and Hyberbolic

+Also played around with OpenAI library and an Actor-Critic-Agent for solving the Pendulum Problem

+### Day 3: December 18, 2017
+**Today's Progress**: starting a Frogger Game with Pygame Library as a Framework.

+So far the frog looks froggy and can move trough the environment like a boss.
+The environment is currently empty though.